 Since 1968, Integrity House has provided comprehensive and successful addiction treatment services for individuals with substance use disorders.
 In addition to being CARF accredited, Integrity House is recognized statewide as a treatment leader.
 The organization offers inpatient, outpatient and medication-assisted treatments, halfway houses, and sober living options, in combination with support services, to individuals with substance use and other co-occurring mental health diagnoses that get them on the path of sustainable recovery.

-Integrity House is looking for a part-time counselor who will be part of the men’s outpatient program team in Newark to provide best clinical practice services to individuals with substance use and mental health disorders.
+Integrity House is looking for a part-time counselor who will be part of the men’s outpatient program team in Newark to provide best clinical practice services to individuals with substance use and mental health disorders in the evenings.

 Responsibilities include, but are not limited to the following: